vish4321/CipherBlockChaining/README.md

-# BlockCipher
+# CipherBlockChaining
 Assignment for the cryptography course in college.

-The encryption file was given as it is, and we had to design the decryption algorithm and a crack.
+The encryption file was given as it is, a standard cipher block chaining algorithm, and we had to design the decryption algorithm and a crack.

 The report contains all needed information.